 - Detailed information on this issue has been provided by Revenue.

-In summary, the key points to be aware of are:
+When selling online, the key points to be aware of are:

 - Businesses must disclose the geographic address of their place of establishment or place of business and also, when they are acting on behalf of another business, that business’s geographic address/place of business to which consumers can address complaints.